 We do not have any current plans for material capital expenditures other than current operating requirements.
-We currently have a financing agreement with GC (see "Note 14 - Borrowings under financing agreement").
-To the extent our future operating cash flows are insufficient to cover our net losses from catastrophic events, we had \$937.7 million in cash and cash equivalents, and investments available at December 31, 2023.
+We currently have a financing agreement with GC, the Amended and Restated Agreement with GC (see "Note 14 - Borrowings under financing agreement").
+To the extent our future operating cash flows are insufficient to cover our net losses from catastrophic events, we had \$1,010.9 million in cash and cash equivalents, and investments available at December 31, 2024.
 We may also seek to raise additional capital through third-party borrowings, sales of our equity, issuance of debt securities or entrance into new reinsurance arrangements.
 There can be no assurance that we will be able to raise additional capital on favorable terms or at all.

-The following table summarizes the Company's contractual obligations and commitments as of December 31, 2023, and the effect of such obligations are expected to have on our liquidity and cash flows in the future periods.
+The following table summarizes the Company's contractual obligations and commitments as of December 31, 2024, and the effect of such obligations are expected to have on our liquidity and cash flows in the future periods.

-Payments Due by Period Total Less than 1 Year 1 to 3 Years 4 to 5 Years More than 5 Years (\$ in millions) Unpaid losses and loss adjustment expense (1) \$ 262.3 \$ 184.7 \$ 63.2 \$ 9.1 \$ 5.3 Borrowings under financing agreement 14.9 14.9 Operating lease commitments 32.3 10.1 16.1 2.7 3.4 Total \$ 309.5 \$ 209.7 \$ 79.3 \$ 11.8 \$ 8.7
+Payments Due by Period Total Less than 1 Year 1 to 3 Years 4 to 5 Years More than 5 Years (\$ in millions) Unpaid losses and loss adjustment expense (1) \$ 298.1 \$ 206.1 \$ 81.1 \$ 7.8 \$ 3.1 Borrowings under financing agreement 83.4 40.1 43.3 Operating lease commitments 27.0 9.0 10.0 7.3 0.7 Total \$ 408.5 \$ 255.2 \$ 134.4 \$ 15.1 \$ 3.8

-(1) The reserve for losses and loss adjustment expenses represent management's estimate of the ultimate cost of settling losses.
+The reserve for losses and loss adjustment expenses represent management's estimate of the ultimate cost of settling losses.
 As more fully discussed in "- Critical Accounting Policies and Estimates - Unpaid loss and loss adjustment expenses", the estimation of the unpaid losses and loss adjustment expenses is based on various complex and subjective judgments.
 Actual losses paid may differ, perhaps significantly, from the reserve estimates reflected in our consolidated financial statements.
 Similarly, the timing of payment of our estimated losses is not fixed and there may be significant changes in actual payment activity.
 The assumptions used in estimating the likely payments due by period are based on our historical claims payment experience and industry payment patterns, but due to the inherent uncertainty in the process of estimating the timing of such payments, there is a risk that the amounts paid can be significantly different from the amounts disclosed.

-The amounts in the above table represent our gross estimates of known liabilities as of December 31, 2023 and do not include any allowance for claims for future events within the time period specified.
+The amounts in the above table represent our gross estimates of known liabilities as of December 31, 2024 and do not include any allowance for claims for future events within the time period specified.
 Accordingly, we expect that the total amounts of obligations paid by us in the time periods shown will be greater than those indicated in the table.